Frequently Asked Questions

 My school’s sixth form is smaller – does that mean it’s better?

-Ofsted have recently criticised small school sixth forms in a recent report published in TES Magazine, for offering a narrow choice of subjects which often "guide young people on the wrong courses because of the limited range available" meaning that students attending smaller sixth forms are more likely to "achieve considerably poorer results than those in larger sixth forms."
-Cadbury College is proud to offer a wide range of courses including A-Levels and BTEC Level 3s.
+Cadbury College is proud to offer a wide range of courses including A Levels and BTEC Level 3s.
 Not only so we offer a wide range of courses, but you can choose to study any combination of these courses, to tailor your study programme to what you want, and ensure you have the best college experience possible.
+A wider range in a larger sixth form has been recommended by Ofsted as a better way to achieve good results.

 How many subjects will I study?